securing/midsummer/04_Boruta/README.md

 So there are two important things in the response:
 - `token` is the app password we can use to authenticate with
-- `loginName` is the username to whom the token is bound to
+- `loginName` is the username to which the token is bound to

 Briefing also mentioned the Mass Assignment vulnerability, so let's see if we can use it here.
-For this, we will head into [Postman](https://www.postman.com/) - tool that allows us to handcraft requests and debug them.
+For this, we will head into [Postman](https://www.postman.com/) - a tool that allows us to handcraft requests and debug them.

 Trying to send the "raw" request based on the information from the Network tab yields the following message: